 - When patients are scheduled to come into the appointment, COVID screening questions will be asked.
 Patients who report having a temperature or feeling ill will be told not to come into the office and a telehealth visit will be scheduled.
-Patients are informed they must have a mask or face covering to enter the facility. - If a COVID-positive patient must be seen in the office, appropriate protocols will be in place to protect the patient, our staff and other patients including physical distancing and additional protective equipment. - All demographic and insurance information is collected in advance of the visit to avoid check in.
+Patients are informed they must have a mask or face covering to enter the facility. - All demographic and insurance information is collected in advance of the visit to avoid check in.
 If patients have new insurance they are advised to bring their new card with them.
 Patients are also advised that if they have a copay, we can accept check or credit cards only at this time. - Patients call when they arrive for their appointment and are told to wait in their car.
-Staff will contact them when we are ready for them to come to the suite. - Patients will be screened prior to entering the building for COVID questions and temperature. - Avoid the use of the waiting room, if possible.
+Staff will contact them when we are ready for them to come to the suite. - Patients will be screened prior to entering the building for COVID questions and temperature. - Avoid the use of the waiting room if possible.
 Patients should enter the building with only one chaperone. - After screening and taking the temperatures of patients and chaperones, bypass check in at the front desk and escort them right to an exam room.
 If patients have a new insurance card or copay, they can leave those with the front desk to process.
-Their cards will be returned to them by the CMA while in the exam room to eliminate spending time at the front desk. - Following completion of the visit, patients should be escorted from the suite to avoid check out - Call patients following their visit for any referral, appointment follow up. - Only allow one or two staff working in the front check in/out area to assist with patient traffic.
-Move one staff to the area adjacent to that space if needed to allow for physical distancing. - Attempt to minimize congregating in the provider touchdown space and provide alternate space for providers to touchdown.
+Their cards will be returned to them by the CMA while in the exam room to eliminate spending time at the front desk. - Following completion of the visit, patients should be escorted from the suite to avoid check out. - Call patients following their visit for any referral, appointment follow up. - Only allow one or two staff working in the front check in/out area to assist with patient traffic.
+Move one staff to the area adjacent to that space if needed to allow for social distancing. - Attempt to minimize congregating in the provider touchdown space and provide alternate space for providers to touchdown.

 Phase 1: Have no more than 15% occupancy as outlined in square footage analysis given to each department.
-Further guidance will come with Phase 2.
-The Taskforce will advise when appropriate to move to a higher phase.

-- The hallways should be one way only to the extent possible. - Masks and face shields to be PROPERLY worn at all times unless alone in a private room and there is protection from interruption. - Masks must cover both the mouth and the nose at all times.
+• The hallways should be one way only to the extent possible.

+- Masks and face shields to be PROPERLY worn at all times unless alone in a private room. - Masks must cover both the mouth and the nose at all times. - •